How to buy a house in Koh Samui: essential steps to follow as a foreign buyer

 Step 5: Transferring funds from abroad to pay for the house you want to buy in Koh Samui

-When buying a house in Koh Samui, the funds must be transferred from abroad in compliance with Thai financial regulations.
-These funds must be remitted through a local bank and must be supported by a FET Form if the amount exceeds USD 50,000.
+When buying a house in Koh Samui, buyers must transfer funds from abroad in compliance with Thai financial regulations.
+They must remit these funds through a local bank and provide an FET Form if the amount exceeds USD 50,000.

 Step 6: Transfer of ownership to register the house you want to buy in Koh Samui

-The final step to buy a house in Koh Samui involves the official registration of ownership or lease at the Land Department.
-Both buyer and seller (or their legal representatives) must be present on the scheduled date to finalize the transaction.
+The final step to buy a house in Koh Samui involves officially registering ownership or a lease at the Land Department.
+Both the buyer and seller (or their legal representatives) must attend on the scheduled date to finalize the transaction.

-The Land Officer will review the documents, register the transaction, and record the transfer in the registry.
-Government fees, including transfer tax, stamp duty, Specific Business Tax, or Withholding Tax, must be paid.
+The Land Officer reviews the documents, registers the transaction, and records the transfer in the registry.
+The buyer and seller must pay government fees, including transfer tax, stamp duty, Specific Business Tax, or Withholding Tax.
 The SPA should allocate these costs in advance.
-Once registration and payments are completed, the transaction is legally concluded.
+Once the parties complete registration and payments, they legally conclude the transaction.

 Yellow Book and Pink Card as additional steps : obtain proof of residence

-After purchasing a property in Koh Samui (or elsewhere in Thailand), there are extra steps that foreign investors may find beneficial to secure proof of residence.
+After purchasing a property in Koh Samui (or elsewhere in Thailand), foreign investors can take additional steps to secure proof of residence.

-Foreigners can apply for a Yellow Book (Tabien Baan), which is a document that establishes residency and simplifies dealings with Thai authorities.
+Foreigners can apply for a Yellow Book (Tabien Baan), which establishes residency and simplifies dealings with Thai authorities.

-Additionally, the Pink Card, a Thai ID card for foreigners (attached to a Yellow Book), is an important document to have for general administrative purposes like bank account opening, medical services and governmental procedures.
+Additionally, the Pink Card, a Thai ID card for foreigners attached to a Yellow Book, serves as an important document for general administrative purposes, such as opening a bank account, accessing medical services, and completing governmental procedures.

 Conclusion

-Although foreign nationals cannot directly own land in Thailand, there are several safe and legal alternatives to buy a house in Koh Samui.
-Options such as long-term leases, condominium purchases, or building a home on leased land provide real estate access while respecting Thai law.
+Although foreign nationals cannot directly own land in Thailand, several safe and legal alternatives allow them to buy a house in Koh Samui.
+Options such as long-term leases, condominium purchases, or building a home on leased land provide access to real estate while respecting Thai law.

 Successfully navigating the process to buy a house in Koh Samui requires meticulous legal planning, contractual clarity, and strict compliance with property regulations.
-Every stage—from identifying the property to registering the transaction—must be handled with care to avoid legal exposure.
+Investors must handle every stage, from identifying the property to registering the transaction, with care to avoid legal exposure.

-Getting the assistance of professional property lawyers is also a must if you want to protect your investment and ensure that you are compliing entirely with local law.
-This way, foreigners can safely buy a house in Koh Samui with the right legal structuring.
-If you are interested in buying a house in Koh Samui, our law firm can assist you to secure your investment under Thai law
+Professional property lawyers can help protect your investment and ensure full compliance with local law.
+With the right legal structuring, foreigners can safely buy a house in Koh Samui.
+If you plan to buy a house in Koh Samui, our law firm can assist you in securing your investment under Thai law.

 FAQ